-Who will share, receive and/or use you and/or your child's protected health information in this study?
+Who will share, receive and/or use your protected health information in this study?

-- Staff at all the research study sites (including Cincinnati Children's) - Personnel who provide services to you and your child as part of this study - Other individuals and organizations that need to use you and/or your child's PHI in connection with the research, including people at the sponsor and organizations that the sponsor may use to oversee or conduct the study. - The members of the Cincinnati Children's Institutional Review Board and staff of the Office of Research Compliance and Regulatory Affairs.
+- Staff at all the research study sites (including Cincinnati Children's and Mayo Clinic's) - Personnel who provide services to you as part of this study - Other individuals and organizations that need to use your PHI in connection with the research, including people at the sponsor and organizations that the sponsor may use to oversee or conduct the study. - The members of the Cincinnati Children's Institutional Review Board and staff of the Office of Research Compliance and Regulatory Affairs.

-How will you know that you and your child's PHI is not misused?
+How will you know that your PHI is not misused?

-People that receive you and your child's PHI as part of the research are generally limited in how they can use you and your child's PHI.
-In addition, most people who receive you and your child's PHI are also required by federal privacy laws to protect you and your child's PHI.
-However, some people that may receive you and your child's PHI may not be required to protect it and may share the information with others without your permission, if permitted by the laws that apply to them.
+People that receive your PHI as part of the research are generally limited in how they can use your PHI.
+In addition, most people who receive your PHI are also required by federal privacy laws to protect your PHI.
+However, some people that may receive your PHI may not be required to protect it and may share the information with others without your permission, if permitted by the laws that apply to them.

-While taking part in this study, you and your child will be assigned a code that is unique to you and your child but does not include information that directly identifies you or your child.
-This code will be used if your or your child's study information is sent outside of Cincinnati Children's, Mayo Clinic, and Laboratory of Molecular Medicine.
-The groups or individuals who receive your or your child's coded information will use it only for the purposes described in this consent form.
+While taking part in this study, you will be assigned a code that is unique to you but does not include information that directly identifies you.
+This code will be used if your study information is sent outside of Cincinnati Children's, Mayo Clinic, and Laboratory of Molecular Medicine.
+The groups or individuals who receive your coded information will use it only for the purposes described in this consent form.